cloudnativetrainings/trainings/k8s_helm/10_hooks/README.md

 # Writing Hooks

-In this task you will learn how to write Hooks.
+In this task, you will learn how to write Hooks.

 ## Inspect the Chart